K0Dahyun/DES_Instrument_Cluster/CAN_Arduino_Raspberry/README.md

 # Communication between the Raspberry Pi and the Arduino
 Now, we transmit data through CAN communication between the Raspberry Pi and the Arduino.
 Both the Raspberry Pi and Arduino use CAN shields.
-First, to confirm that CAN communication is proceeding normally, we check the transmission and reception of random data without including sensor data.
+First, we check the transmission and reception of random data without including sensor data.
 Once CAN communication is confirmed to be working, we transmit and receive data including sensor data.